textlint/textlint/packages/@textlint/textlint-plugin-markdown/README.md

 - `extensions`: `string[]`
     - Additional file extensions for markdown

-For example, if you want to treat `.hown` as markdown, add following config to `.textlintrc`
+For example, if you want to treat `.hown` as markdown, put following config to `.textlintrc`

 ```json5
 {